You are here

 - Write these two incomplete statements on the board:

-Fill the gaps with the names of two students who are present.
+- Fill the gaps with the names of two students who are present, for example:

-Explain that you want to find out whether these statements are true or false.
-In order to do that, you need to ask (Paulo) and (Jan) a question.
-Elicit the questions that need to be asked.
+- Explain that you want to find out whether these statements are true or false.
+Elicit the questions that you need to ask, for example:

-Invite another student to ask the first question to (Paulo).
-If (Paulo’s) answer is yes, write true at the end of the statement.
+- Invite another student to ask the first question.
+If the answer is yes, write true at the end of the statement.
 If the answer is no, write false.
 Repeat the process with the second question.

-Students complete the first column by writing the names of their classmates.
+- Students complete the first column by writing the names of their classmates, without turning the paper to look!
 They should write everybody's name at least once.
 They should not write their own name but they can include the teacher's name.